ganrad/aks-aspnet-sqldb-rest/extensions/istio-service-mesh/README.md

 This extension project explores many of the advanced capabilities supported by Istio Service Mesh.

 What is a Service Mesh ?
-Here's are a few excerpts taken from the Istio Service Mesh website
+Here are a few excerpts taken from the Istio Service Mesh website
 >The term service mesh is used to describe the network of microservices that make up such applications and the interactions between them.

 >In production environments, Istio's diverse feature set lets you successfully and efficiently run a distributed microservice architecture and provides a uniform way to secure, connect and monitor microservices.

-Istio provides the following four capabilities uniformly across a network of services:
+At a high level, Istio provides the following four capabilities uniformly across a network of services:
 - Traffic Management

   Let's you control the flow of traffic and API calls between services.